Supervision

 Lukas K. Pokorny

 A large part of my work concerns the study of East Asian new religious movements with an emphasis on three areas, namely millenarianism and ethnocentrism in East Asian groups; glocalised articulations in the West (especially in Europe and Austria); and the Unification Movement.
-New religious movements are understood here as religious institutions (also including esoteric and alternative-religious currents) that have developed in the past two centuries or so.
+New religious movements are understood here as religious institutions that have developed in the past two centuries or so.
 I am happy to offer research supervision on all aspects of new religiosity from all perspectives using different methodologies.
 In this respect, the Religious Studies department hosts a growing library collection of primary materials connected to a number of new religious movements, with the aim to especially support research students in this area.

 Practical Religious Studies: Interreligious or Spiritual Dimensions of Palliative Care or Spiritual Care